vmalshetty-mrvl/SONiC/doc/sflow/Egress_Sflow_TestPlan.md

 ![testbed-t0.png](https://github.com/sonic-net/sonic-mgmt/blob/master/docs/testbed/img/testbed-t0.png?raw=true)

-- Initially platform dependency check will be done for egress sflow support, if platform supports egress sflow then all the testcases under this testplan will be executed else will skip.
+- Initially in the set-up call platform dependency check will be done for egress sflow support by querying STATE_DB, if platform supports egress sflow then all the testcases under this testplan will be executed else will skip.
 - 2 ports from Vlan1000 are removed and used to reach sflow collector in ptf docker .
 - Traffic is sent from ptf docker with different packet sizes to the Leaf ports,server ports which are enabled with sflow .
 - Collection is implemented using the sflowtool.
 Counter sampling output and flow sampling output are directed to a text file.
 The test script parses the text file and validates the data according to the polling/sampling rate configured and the interfaces enabled.